-Whitley Bay Golf Club is committed to providing an environment that is free of discrimination, harassment and intimidation for members, employees and guests.
+Whitley Bay Golf Club is committed to providing an environment that is free of discrimination, harassment, intimidation and offensive behaviour for members, employees and guests.

 Members, guests and visitors are all reminded that an acceptable standard of behaviour is expected in all areas of the Clubhouse, Course, Website and Social Media, at all times and that upon payment of membership or green fees, all members, guests and visitors have given their consent to be bound by both the restrictions and penalties which may be imposed for any breach of the club’s standards or serious misconduct in failing to meet the standards set in this Code of Conduct.

 All players must abide by Rule 1.2 in the Rules of Golf published by the R & A and USGA which includes 1.2a Conduct Expected of All Players and 1.2b Code of Conduct.
 For further information refer to the Official Guide to the Rules of Golf which may be borrowed from the bar staff for consultation only.

 In the Clubhouse:

 - Any form of discrimination, harassment, intimidation or offensive behaviour is regarded as unacceptable behaviour.